 This is the most southernly point in the Faroe Islands.
 You will find Akraberg on Suðuroy island.
 Akraberg lies 2 kilometres away from the village Sumba.
 There are only a couple of houses in Akraberg and they have mostly been used to accommodate the lighthouse keeper in older days.
 There is a lighthouse at Akraberg which still guides sea traffic in this part of the Faroe Islands.
 No people live at Akreberg throughout the year but there are a couple of summerhouses on this southernmost spot in

-The valley of Ambadalur is located a hours hike from the village of Gjógv.
+The valley of Ambadalur is located a hours hike from the village of Gjógv on Eysturoy island.
 In Ambadalur you will have a great view over Búgvin the largest sea stack in the Faroe Islands.

-Argir is a suburb in Tórshavn.
+Argir is a suburb in Tórshavn on the largest island Streymoy.
 You will have a great view towards Tórshavn from undir Kongavarða in Argir.

 Ásmundarstakkur is a stunning sea stack west of the village Sandvík on the islands of Suðuroy.
 A narrow road takes you all the way to this beautiful place in the northern part of Suðuroy.
 You will have a great view of Ásmundarstakkur from the near by rock cleft Rituskor.
 In order to get to Rituskor, you will cross a short wooden bridge.